COVID-19 Vaccine Information

 After scheduling your appointment, please complete and print the NYS COVID-19 Vaccine Form.

-- These clinics are for children ages 12 to 18
+- These clinics are for children ages 12 and older

 - We highly encourage parents or guardians to be present during the vaccination appointment